Exercises for Knee Osteoarthritis

-Do exercise as per video:
+Do exercise as per the video:

 Isometric Quadriceps Exercise:

 The person should be sitting in a long sitting position.
 A towel roll is to be placed under the knee joint.
 The person is asked to press on the towel by the knee.
-Hold it for 10 sec, repeat it 10 times.
+Hold it for 10 sec, and repeat it 10 times.
 Other parts of the body will be relaxed, normal breathing is continued.

 Isometric Hamstring Exercise:

 The person should be sitting in a long sitting position.
 The hip and knee joint of the exercised limb is in a semi-flexed position.
 The person is asked to press the floor/bed by the heel.
-Hold it for 10 sec, repeat it 10 times.
+Hold it for 10 sec, and repeat it 10 times.

 VMO (Vastus Medialis Obliquus) Strengthening Exercise:

 The person should be sitting in a long sitting position.
 A Pillow is placed under the knee joint so that the knee will be resting in a flexed position.
 The person is then asked to press down by the knee on the pillow, so that the same side heel will be lifted, slightly, and simultaneously.
-Hold it for 10 sec, repeat it 10 times.
+Hold it for 10 sec, and repeat it 10 times.

 Quadriceps Strengthening Exercise:

 The person should be sitting on a chair.
-The person will be asked to straighten the knee slowly to full 90-degree movement.
+The person will be asked to straighten the knee slowly to a full 90-degree movement.
 Hold the end position for 10 sec.
 After completion of it, make the limb slowly down to complete the exercise .repeat it 10 times.